novoda/gradle-static-analysis-plugin/docs/advanced-usage.md

 Only in the end they are cumulatively evaluated against the thresholds provided in the configuration to decide whether the build should fail or not.

+If you don't specify a `penalty` configuration, the plugin will use the [default threshold values][penaltyextensioncode], which are to allow any warning, but break the build on any error.

 ## Improve the report with a base URL
 Build logs will show an overall report of how many violations have been found during the analysis and the links to the relevant HTML reports, for instance: